sedelmeyer/dotfiles/README.rst

 0. Prerequisites
 ----------------

 The scripts and settings specified in this repository are written specifically for use on Ubuntu 18.04.
 Feel free to fork, copy, or use them yourself.
-Just be warned, your mileage may vary depending on your specific linux distribution.
+Just be warned, your mileage may vary depending on your specific linux distribution and your specified configuration preferences.

 1. Ubuntu Installation
 ----------------------

-When installing Ubuntu 18.04, here are some reasonable options to select during the installation process:
+When installing Ubuntu 18.04, here are the general steps along with some reasonable options to select during the installation process:

 #.
 Insert bootable USB with Ubuntu 18.04
 #.
 Restart and press ``F12`` when on startup screen